 Many states have chosen to allow the federal government to run their operations instead of having a state-run program.
 The Indiana Exchange is operated by the Department of Health And Human Services (DHHS).
 We believe that was the correct decision since Hoosier residents annually save about $50 million in expenses.
 Although it may not have a "local" feel, the decision can be reversed in future years, which will be considered.

 You'll find our free guidance and expertise will make the process much easier than attempting to go directly to the government website.
 Fortunately, we simplify the buying process and handle most of the paperwork for you.
 Of course, for your protection, we do not keep copies of any portion of the application.
 However, you can access that data.
-How fast can you enroll.
-Often, it takes less than 10 minutes.
+Enrollment takes less than 10 minutes and you are able to review all available plans in your area.

 What Are Some Of The Cheapest Plans?